lepture/authlib/docs/basic/oauth1.rst

     agent redirections.

-This section will help developers understand the concepts in OAuth 1.0, but not in deep of OAuth 1.0.
-Here is an overview of an OAuth 1.0 flow:
+This section will help developers understand the concepts in OAuth 1.0, but not in deep.
+Here is an overview of a typical OAuth 1.0 flow:

 .. figure:: https://user-images.githubusercontent.com/290496/48671968-2c316080-eb73-11e8-9e6a-9e895cd67262.png
     :alt: OAuth 1.0 Flow